deains/oot-tracker/README.md

 The current version is available on GitHub pages: [OoT tracker](https://deains.github.io/oot-tracker).
 You can bookmark this as a web app or pin it to your Start menu.

 Click on an area node to expand the list of checks.
-Click on individual checks to mark them as complete, click again (or right click) to unmark them.
-You can also mark a location as barren/foolish by middle-clicking it.
+Click on individual checks to mark them as complete, click again to unmark them.
+You can also mark a location as barren/foolish by right-clicking it.

 Area nodes will automatically update to show you how many checks remain in that area.
 Skulltula tokens and gossip stones are not counted.